aditya-142/aditya-142/README.md

 - 👋 Hi, I’m @aditya-142
-- 👀 I’m interested in web development
+- 👀 I’m interested in data analysis
-- 🌱 I’m currently learning javascript and back end development
+- 🌱 I’m currently python,numpy etc
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...